uk town of culture 2028 bid

 Ripon is bidding to become UK Town of Culture 2028.

 This is a bold bid from one of England’s smallest cities, but also one with an extraordinary story to tell.
-From the nightly sounding of the Hornblower to the deep heritage of Ripon Cathedral, from the city’s market square to the wider landscape of Uredale, this is a place shaped by history, creativity, community and connection.
+From the nightly sounding of the Hornblower to the deep heritage of Ripon Cathedral, from the nationally significant stories held within Ripon Museums to the festivals, performances and community activity that animate the city and its surrounding villages, Ripon’s cultural life is rooted in history but alive with contemporary creativity.

 Our bid is built around one big idea: Small City, Big Landscape.